SylvesterFrat/JSONNavigator/README.md

 ### Playing The Game
 - Import the game files to your IntelliJ IDE
-- Navigate through src -> com -> java -> com.omstead -> JSONNavigator and run 'Main.java'
+- Navigate through src -> com -> java -> com -> omstead -> JSONNavigator and run 'Main.java'